neondatabase/website/content/docs/import/import-from-postgres.md

 ### Table-level data migration

-Table-level data migration, using CSV files for example, does not preserve database schemas, constraints, indexes, types, or other database features.
+Table-level data migration (using CSV files, for example) does not preserve database schemas, constraints, indexes, types, or other database features.
 You will have to create these separately.
 Table-level migration is simple but could result in significant downtime depending on the size of your data and the number of tables.
 For instructions, see [Import data from CSV](/docs/import/import-from-csv).

 ## Data migration notes

-- You can load data using the `psql` utility, but it only supports plain-text SQL dumps, which should only be considered for small datasets or specific use cases.
+- You can load data using the `psql` utility, but it only supports plain-text SQL dumps, which you should only consider for small datasets or specific use cases.
 To create a plain-text SQL dump with `pg_dump` utility, leave out the `-F` format option.
-Plain-text SQL is the default output format.
+Plain-text SQL is the default `pg_dump` output format.
 - `pg_dumpall` is not supported.
 - `pg_dump` with the `-C, --create` option is not supported.
-- Some PostgreSQL features, such as tablespaces and large objects, that require access to the local file system are not supported by Neon.
+- Some PostgreSQL features, such as tablespaces and large objects, which require access to the local file system are not supported by Neon.
 To exclude selecting tablespaces, specify the `--no-tablespaces` option with `pg_restore`.
 To exclude large objects, specify the `--no-blobs` option with `pg_dump`.

 ## Reference

-For information about the commands referred to in this topic, refer to the following topics in the Postgres documentation:
+For information about the Postgres client utilities referred to in this topic, refer to the following topics in the Postgres documentation:

 - [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html)
 - [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html)